Searching ...

 Skipping Pre-Approval

-Note that the pre-approval does NOT guarantee you will secure a loan for that amount.
-The pre-approval process is not as thorough as the pre-qualification process, where the underwriters request more documentation proving your assets and income.
-With pre-approval, the lender says, “Based on our surface-level look, we believe we would loan you this amount.”
+Note that a pre-qualification letter does NOT guarantee you will secure a mortgage loan for that amount.
+The pre-approval process is more thorough than the pre-qualification process.
+With mortgage pre-approval, the lender says, “Based on our surface-level look, we believe we would loan you this amount.”

 Let’s say the mortgage lender pre-approves you for a $300,000 loan.
 Does that mean your budget should be $300,000?
 No, not always!
-You must remember closing costs, moving costs, insurance, and taxes.
+You must remember mortgage insurance premiums, closing costs, moving costs, homeowners insurance, and property taxes.
 You’ll also need to work your budget to factor in your other lifestyle costs to see what you can reasonably pay each month.

 Not Researching the Neighborhood

 If you can, drive through at different times of the day to sense its culture and changes.
 Check the crime rates, school quality, proximity to amenities, and future development plans to make an informed decision.
-And even if there’s no HOA, your deed may have city-wide restrictions about things like parking boats in the driveway or placement of sheds.
+Even if there’s no HOA, the deed may have city-wide restrictions about things like parking boats in the driveway or placing sheds.

 Underestimating Hidden Costs

-Property taxes, insurance, maintenance, and utility bills can add up quickly.
-Not properly considering these ongoing expenses on top of your monthly payment and interest can strain your finances in the long term.
+The costs of homeownership extend beyond the loan repayment.
+Property taxes, home insurance, maintenance, and utility bills can add up quickly.
+Not properly considering these ongoing expenses on top of your monthly payment and interest can strain your long-term finances.
 Get some rough quotes for homeowner’s insurance and utility rates from the local providers.

+Plus, maintenance costs crop up all the time.
 There will always be the small things to keep up with year: the landscaping, home cleaning, and patching nail holes and scuffs.
-But then anticipated expenses arise pests in the attic, water in the basement, termites in the walls…the potential goes on.
+But then unanticipated expenses arise– pests in the attic, water in the basement, termites in the walls…the potential goes on.

 “After we moved in, we had water in the basement after a heavy rain,” said Max Monroe, a home buyer in Ohio.
 “Then, when walking the dog, we noticed many homes had recent trenches dug in their yards.
 It turns out a lot of the underground gutter pipes were collapsing and needed replacement; it’s a common problem in our 1980s-built development.
 The [water] backup was the root cause of water in the basement, so we had to address that issue, too.”